What’s happening in Cass County?

 Masquerade Ball

 Tickets are $50 in advance or $60 at the door.
 Food and wine will be provided.
-This event is hosted by Friends of FRCCC.
+This event is hosted by Friends of Family Resource Center of Cass County.
 Purchase tickets online at Eventbrite.

 Oct.
 27